Yawshi/Yawshi/README.md

 Yawshi (they/he)

-just a silly squid kid writing some code
+just a silly squid kid writing some code 🦑

 see my personal projects here!

+currently there is nothing but that will change soon :)

 <!---
 Yawshi/Yawshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.